 The Clifton Cinema Circuit of Birmingham operated it for many years.
 In the 1960’s it began a mixed use of films and bingo on two nights a week and it screened its last film in January 1993 to become a full time bingo club which closed in around 1997.
 The Regal Cinema remained empty and unused until 2003, when it was converted into Kudos nightclub.

 The building was Grade II Listed in 1994 and is considered to be the best work of architect Ernest S. Roberts.
 It is currently on the local Mendip District Council ‘Historic Buildings at Risk Register’.
-It was reported in 2011, that the stand-alone pylon advertising sign with the Regal name on it, which is included in the description for the heritage listing of the cinema had been removed (stolen?).
+It was reported in 2011, that the original stand-alone pylon advertising sign with the Regal name on it, which is included in the description for the heritage listing of the cinema had been removed (stolen?).
 In early-2015 the Regal began nights of live performances operating as Kudos on Fridays & Saturdays.

 Just login to your account and subscribe to this theater.

 Looking at the photo, the place doesn’t look big enough to have housed a 45' deep stage and 600 seats.

 Just checked my files.
 Seating capacity was 594.
 Stage depth was 30ft not 45ft scope picture was 25ft Projection Equipment BTH phone number had been Wells 3195